It was a trail walked countless time before, the winding paths that led to the bay were nothing short of therapeutic.

 The gloom was especially insidious at night, but she had to contend with it alone.
 A couple nights prior, her husband told her not to interrupt his sleep with her childish need of being near him.

-So, she slept alone, in another room.
+So again, she slept alone that night, in another room.
 Accompanied by the torrential storms of her tears, which soaked the pillow on both sides.
-She drowned every night, but rose again, only to go through the motions the following day.
+She drowned every night, but like rhe Phoenix she rose from the ashes, only to go through the motions the following day.

 The empowerment that was once garnered on this trail was now lost to her.

-When she finally got her husband to accompany her on this trail, her excitement served to push away the omnipresent gloom that was her new norm.
+When she finally got her husband to accompany her on this trail for a walk to bring in the New Year, her excitement served to push away the omnipresent gloom that was her new norm.

 However, that excitement was short-lived as he kept his face glued to the phone through the entire ride to the forest.
 He explained that he had to counsel his friend through his latest setback, while he was always the counselor to his friends and family.
 He was oblivious to the crisis that the soul inches away from him was in the midst of.

 Her spirit sank as she listened to the empathy and concern he exuded on the phone that she never seemed to be the recipient of – as she often received the mandate: